-Lavender oil has a chemically complex structure with over 150 active constituents.10 This oil is rich in esters, which are aromatic molecules with antispasmodic (suppressing spasms and pain), calming, and stimulating properties.
+Lavender oil has a chemically complex structure with over 150 active constituents.9 This oil is rich in esters, which are aromatic molecules with antispasmodic (suppressing spasms and pain), calming and stimulating properties.

-The chief botanical constituents of lavender oil are linalyl acetate, linalool (a non-toxic terpene alcohol that has natural germicidal properties), terpinen-4-ol, and camphor.11 Other constituents in lavender oil that are responsible for its antibacterial, antiviral, anti-inflammatory properties include cis-ocimene, lavandulyl acetate, 1,8-cineole, limonene, and geraniol.12
+The chief botanical constituents of lavender oil are linalyl acetate, linalool (a non-toxic terpene alcohol that has natural germicidal properties), terpinen-4-ol, and camphor.10

 Benefits of Lavender Oil

-Lavender oil is known for its calming and relaxing properties, and has been used for alleviating insomnia, anxiety, depression, restlessness, dental anxiety,13 and stress.14 It has also been proven effective for nearly all kinds of ailments, from pain to infections.15
+Lavender oil is known for its calming and relaxing properties, and has been used for alleviating insomnia, anxiety, depression, restlessness, dental anxiety12 and stress.13 It has also been proven effective for nearly all kinds of ailments, from pain to infections.14

-- Relieve pain.
-It can ease sore or tense muscles, joint pain and rheumatism, sprains, backache, and lumbago.
+• Relieve pain.
+It can ease sore or tense muscles, joint pain and rheumatism, sprains, backache and lumbago.
 Simply massage lavender oil onto the affected area.
-Lavender oil may also help lessen pain following needle insertion.
+Lavender oil may also help lessen pain following needle insertion.17

-- Treat various skin disorders like acne, psoriasis, eczema, and wrinkles.
-It also helps form scar tissues, which may be essential in healing wounds,19 cuts, and burns.
-Lavender can also help soothe insect bites and itchy skin.20 According to Texas-based dermatologist Dr. Naila Malik, it's a natural anti-inflammatory, so it helps reduce itching, swelling, and redness.
+• Treat various skin disorders like acne, psoriasis, eczema and wrinkles.
+It also helps form scar tissues, which may be essential in healing wounds,18 cuts and burns.
+Lavender can also help soothe insect bites and itchy skin.19

-- Keep your hair healthy.
+• Keep your hair healthy.
 It helps kill lice, lice eggs, and nits.
-The Natural Medicines Comprehensive Database (NMCB) says that lavender is possibly effective for treating alopecia areata (hair loss), boosting hair growth by up to 44 percent after just seven months of treatment.21
+The Natural Medicines Comprehensive Database (NMCB) says that lavender is possibly effective for treating alopecia areata (hair loss), boosting hair growth by up to 44 percent after just seven months of treatment.20

 Lavender oil can help ward off mosquitoes and moths.
 It is actually used as an ingredient in some mosquito repellents.